ReZeroE/Honkai-Star-Rail/README.md

 - **Other Features**
    - Screenshots: Open the screenshots directory from the CLI without the game launcher.
    - Official Pages: Open the official HoyoVerse web pages easily from the CLI.

+For more information, see the Usage Guide section below.

 <br/>